how to run a dispensary successfully

 1. Invest in Creating an Experience

-Hopefully, the abovementioned importance of channeling your inner Vulcan logic to maximize process efficiency didn’t entirely put you to sleep because while that is a fundamental important first step, everything here on out is additive in that it will help augment an existing efficient retail operation.
+Hopefully, the above importance of channeling your inner Vulcan logic to maximize process efficiency didn’t put you to sleep.
+While that is a fundamental first step, everything here on out is additive, helping augment an existing efficient retail operation.

-The biggest issue I find from a consumer perspective with dispensaries across states is how many of them seem to lack a cohesive brand identity.
-Undoubtedly this is because so many people are all about the money without bringing a core ethos to the table.
+From a consumer perspective, the biggest issue I see across state dispensaries is how many lack a cohesive brand identity.
+Undoubtedly, this is because many people are focused on money without bringing a core ethos to the table.

 Not claiming Mr. Gates doesn’t keep it G when it comes to trees